gohugoio/hugo/docs/content/overview/usage.md

 [CloudFront]: http://aws.amazon.com/cloudfront/ "Amazon CloudFront"

+### A note about deployment

+Running `hugo` *does not* remove generated files before building.
+This means that you should delete your `public/` directory (or the directory you specified with `-d`/`--destination`) before running the `hugo` command, or you run the risk of the wrong files (e.g. drafts and/or future posts) being left in the generated site.

+An easy way to work around this is to use different directories for development and production.

+To start a server that builds draft content (helpful for editing), you can specify a different destination: the `dev/` dir.

+    hugo server -wDs ~/Code/hugo/docs -d dev

+When the content is ready for publishing, use the default `public/` dir:

+    hugo -s ~/Code/hugo/docs

+This prevents content you're not ready to share yet from accidentally becoming available.

 ### Alternatively, serve your web site with Hugo!

 Yes, that's right!
 Because Hugo is so blazingly fast both in web site creation